Describe a time when you had a problem with using the computer: IELTS Speaking Cue Card

 Follow up questions

-What other problems have you faced with computers since then?
+What other computer-related challenges have you faced since then?

-Do you think learning to use a computer is important for children today?
+Do you think learning about computers is important for everyone?

 Band 7